0zDxt/zipCracker_toolkit/README.md

 - Attempts to extract a ZIP archive, first without a password, and if protected, brute-forces it using the generated or provided wordlist.

-This project emphasizes robust error handling, such as checking for file existence and handling extraction failures, making it suitable for educational purposes or simple security testing scenarios.

 Note: This tool is for educational and ethical use only.
-Cracking passwords without permission may violate laws or terms of service.
+Cracking passwords without permission is may be considered hacking.
 HAcking is illegal and for nerds

 ## Features